MartinPyka/financial_life/README.md

 # Installation

-financial_life is written in Python 3.4 and has not been tested for Python 2.x.
+financial_life is available in version 0.9.
+It is written in Python 3.4 and has not been tested for Python 2.x.

 To get a working environment, simply do